Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Discussions

-The current method assumes that a general factor exists and includes it in the first factor layer.
+The current method also assumes that a general factor exists and includes it in the first factor layer.
 However, this may not always be the case.
 For example, in psychology, there is still a debate about whether a general factor of personality exists \citep[see, e.g.,][]{revelle2013general}.
 In cases where we are unsure about the presence of a general factor, the current method can be easily modified to estimate a hierarchical factor model without a general factor, which can be achieved by modifying the first step of Algorithm~\ref{algo:divide and conquer}.

 The current method and asymptotic theory consider a relatively low-dimensional setting where the number of variables $J$ is treated as a constant that does not grow with the sample size.
 However, in some large-scale settings, $J$ can be on a scale of hundreds or even larger, so it may be better to treat it as a diverging term rather than a fixed constant.
-In that case, a larger penalty term may be needed in the information criterion to account for the larger parameter space, and the asymptotic analysis needs modification accordingly.
+In that case, a larger penalty term may be required in the information criterion to account for the larger parameter space, and the asymptotic analysis needs to be modified accordingly.

 Finally, the current work focuses on linear hierarchical factor models, which are suitable for continuous variables.
-In many applications of hierarchical factor models, we have categorical data (e.g., binary, ordinal, and nominal data) that may be better analysed with non-linear factor models \citep[see, e.g.,][]{chen2020structured}.
-We believe it is possible to extend the current framework to the exploratory analysis of non-linear hierarchical factor models.
-This extension, however, requires further work, as under non-linear factor models, we can no longer use a sample covariance matrix as a summary statistic for the factor structure.
+In many applications of hierarchical factor models, we often encounter categorical data (e.g., binary, ordinal, and nominal) that may be better analyzed with non-linear factor models \citep[see, e.g.,][]{chen2020structured}. {We believe it is possible to extend the current framework to the exploratory analysis of non-linear hierarchical factor models.
+In particular, building upon recent advances in the generalized latent factor model \citep[e.g.,][]{cui2025identifiability}, our approach can be generalized to non-linear hierarchical factor models through likelihood-based estimation, subject to appropriate constraints on both factors and loadings.}

 { Appendix}